Fed hopes economy is on cusp of inflation slowdown as rate hikes loom

 But the pandemic-era economy has surprised more than once, and there are large competing forces at work - a decline of federal government spending, for example, that could slow consumption, and healthy household balance sheets that could sustain it.

-In financial markets the interest rates charged to households and companies have risen significantly as the Fed started slowing its bond purchases late last year and signaled rate hikes to come.
-A "shadow" federal funds rate maintained by the Atlanta Fed shows bond markets have produced the equivalent already of nearly a 2-percentage-point increase.
+In financial markets the interest rates charged to households and companies already have risen since the Fed started slowing its bond purchases late last year and signaled rate hikes to come.
+A "shadow" federal funds rate maintained by the Atlanta Fed shows bond markets have produced the equivalent since then of a nearly 2-percentage-point increase.
+The cost to finance a home is rising.

 There is some evidence of supply-chain improvement as well.
 Inventories across many goods sectors have been rebuilt, a buffer against the sort of shortages that jacked up prices for goods early in the pandemic.